Union Bank of India Ltd (NSE: UNIONBANK) Q3 2026 Earnings Call dated Jan. 14, 2026

 So yes.
 So my other question is that based on the draft ECL norms what would be the run rate impact as in what will be on an ongoing basis the increase in your credit cost if ECL were to be implemented as it is in the draft form?

 We have worked upon it madam.
-And if we take the total requirement.
-And the ECL keeping in view our book and the provisions we are already which are we are already holding if.
+And if we take the total requirement and the ECL keeping in view our book and the provisions we are already which are we are already holding if.
 We come to the netting position it.
-Is hardly 4200 to 4300 range.
+Is hardly INR4,200 crores to INR4,300 crores range.
 It is not more than that required.

 Mahrukh Adajania